aprilweilab/grgl/README.md

 compressed using off-the-shelf compression.
 In contrast, a GRG contains Mutation nodes (representing variants) and Sample nodes (representing haploid samples), where there is a path from a Mutation node to a Sample node if-and-only-if that sample contains that mutation.
-These paths go through internal nodes that represent common ancestry between multiple samples, and this can result in significant compression (10-15x smaller than .vcf.gz).
+These paths go through internal nodes that represent common ancestry between multiple samples, and this can result in significant compression **(30-50x smaller than .vcf.gz)**.
 Calculations on the whole dataset can be performed very quickly on GRG, using GRGL.
 See our paper ["Enabling efficient analysis of biobank-scale data with genotype representation graphs"](https://www.nature.com/articles/s43588-024-00739-9) for more details.

+Since the publication of the paper, [version 2.0](https://github.com/aprilweilab/grgl/releases/tag/v2.0) has been released, which further reduced the GRG size (by about half) and significantly sped up graph load time (by about 20x).

 # Genotype Representation Graph Library (GRGL)